rytilahti/python-miio/README.md

 * Xiaomi Mi Smart Fan
 * Yeelight light bulbs (only a very rudimentary support, use [python-yeelight](https://gitlab.com/stavros/python-yeelight/) for a more complete support)

-*Feel free to create pull requests to add support for new devices as well as to report missing functionalities in the currently supported devices.*
+*Feel free to create a pull request to add support for new devices as well as additional features for supported devices.*

 ## Adding support for other devices